Around groups in Hilbert Geometry: Benz ecri's theorem

 For us, a \emph{projective volume} is a map $\mu$ from $X$ which associates to a properly convex open set $\O$ an absolutely continuous measure $\mu_{\O}$ on $\O$ with respect to Lebesgue measure.
-A \emph{projective metric} is a map $F$ from $X^{\bullet}$ which associates to a couple $(\O,x) \in X^{\bullet}$ a norm $F_{\O}(x)$ on the tangent space $T_x \O$ of $\O$ at $x$.
+A \emph{projective metric} is a map $F$ from $X^{\bullet}$ which associates to a pair $(\O,x) \in X^{\bullet}$ a norm $F_{\O}(x)$ on the tangent space $T_x \O$ of $\O$ at $x$.
 Each of these notions is said to be \emph{natural} when it is invariant by $\PG$ and continuous.

 The two basic examples are the Hilbert distance which gives rise to the Busemann volume and the Holmes-Thompson volume.
-The reader can find details on these volumes in the other chapter of this book.
+We give a brief definition of both volume in the introduction.
 We will denote by Hil any measure, distance, norm, etc... coming from the Hilbert distance.